chaos-polymtl/lethe/doc/source/contributing.rst

   - **Features**: lists of features of the example.
   - **Files Used in This Examples**: lists of files used in the example in alphabetical order.
   - **Description of the Case**: describes the system studied in the example.
   - **Parameter File**: describes the different parameter subsections involved in the example.
-Each subsection of the parameter file begins with its name as a sub-heading.
+Each subsection of interest of the parameter file begins with its name as a sub-heading.
   - **Running the Simulation**: displays the command used to run the example and gives an scale of the running duration.
   - **Results** or **Results and Discussion**: displays results of the simulation and comments on them.
   - **Possibility for Extension**: lists different interesting ways to extend the example.